volkancirik/refer360/README.md

 Setup an anaconda environment first if you don't have one.
 Run `install.sh` to create conda environment `refer360sim`.

+Preprocess the json files for the simulator:

+    PYTHONPATH=.. python dump_data.py  ../data/dumps all

 Now you should be able to run the random agent under `src`.

     source activate refer360sim